Developing software with Npcap

 Because Npcap is a NDIS 6 LWF filter driver it is designed to run at system boot, so software will generally not need to start it, unlike WinPcap which was often installed in a demand-start configuration.

-Npcap uses service name npcap instead of WinPcap's npf with WinPcap Compatible Mode OFF.
-So applications using net start npf for starting service must change to this: run net start npcap first, if it fails, then try net start npf.
+Npcap uses service name npcap instead of WinPcap's npf, so applications using net start npf for starting service must change to this: run net start npcap.

 For software that uses Npcap loopback feature